FIXTradingCommunity/fixatdl-specification/v1-1-STANDARD/FIXatdl.md

 The following figure shows the StrategyEdit hierarchy.
-This element is used to describe validation rules which are applied to the values of a strategy‟s parameters at order-generation time.
+This element is used to describe validation rules which are applied to the values of a strategy's parameters at order-generation time.
 Each StrategyEdit must contain a single Edit element (may contain further nested Edit rules) which is used to describe a particular condition that must be met in order to pass validation.